peer-open-source/xara-docs/source/user/manual/analysis/modalProperties.rst

 |  If the modal participation masses for each mode in a particular DOF are summed, it should give the total mass of the structure for that DOF, exlcluding the masses at fixed DOFs.

 ..
 [HintonEtAl1976] Hinton, E., Rock, T. & Zienkiewicz, O. (1976).
-“A note on mass lumping and related processes in the Finite element method.”
+"A note on mass lumping and related processes in the Finite element method.”
 Earthquake Engineering and Structural Dynamics, 13, 9, p.
 A112.

 .. admonition:: Example